giovanniboscu/continuous-section-field/actions-examples/UrbanViaduct/README.md

 1. **Stacked field composition** - Three independently defined `CSFField` objects (base zone, main shaft, pier head) are assembled into a single continuous structural member via `CSFStacked`.
-Once stacked, the composite object exposes a unified interface: section properties, CSV export, and 3D visualisation are all requested through `stack.*` calls without any knowledge of the internal segment boundaries.
+Once stacked, the composite object exposes a unified interface: section properties and 3D visualisation are all requested through `stack.*` calls without any knowledge of the internal segment boundaries.